IoanaLivia/IntroductionToRobotics/README.md

 * Mentions

 <ol>
-  <li> Keep in mind that when changing the number,you  must  increment  it  for  each  joystick  movement  -  it  should  notwork continuosly increment if you keep the joystick in one position(aka with joyMoved). </li>
+  <li> Keep in mind that when changing the number, you must increment it for each joystick movement - it should not work continuosly increment if you keep the joystick in one position. </li>

 </ol>